-This description of Jephthah is from Easton's Bible Study.
+This description of Jephthah is from Easton's Bible Dictionary.

 Jephthah: whom God sets free, or the breaker through, a "mighty man of valour" who delivered Israel from the oppression of the Ammonites (Judges 11:1-33), and judged Israel six years (Judges 12:7).
 He has been described as "a wild, daring, Gilead mountaineer, a sort of warrior Elijah."